- 3.0.275.8 Other Submission Processing Business Results Measures

 Review the cover sheets associated with each sampled batch.
 On the DCI, record the number of cover sheets reviewed and the number of cover sheets in error.
 Cover sheets with the wrong received date or wrong form are considered in error.
 Each cover sheet can only be charged one error, even if it contains multiple errors.
 Use the additional columns to show the number of each error type found.
 Results will filter to the cover sheets summary tab in the worksheet.

-When an error is found provide copies of the sampled case to the Lockbox Coordinator.
+When an error is found provide copies of the sampled case to the LFC.

-Forward the DCI to the Lockbox Field Coordinator by the third working day of the following month.
+Forward the DCI to the LFC by the fifth working day of the following month.

 An employee from the Improvement Team function will perform a sample review of 1040X returns daily in Receipt and Control the month of April only at IMF sites only.